hellt/netdevops.me/content/posts/noshut/2015-09-23-alcatel-lucent-bgp-configuration-tutorial-part-2-bgp-policies-community.md

 ### Expressions

 Nokia SR-OS has the built-in expressions engine equipped with a set of most commonly used operators.
-The Expressions syntax is described in the [product docs](https://infoproducts.alcatel-lucent.com/html/0_add-h-f/93-0074-10-01/7750_SR_OS_Routing_Protocols_Guide/Route-Policy-CLI.html#1759415):
+The Expressions syntax is described in the Routing Protocols guide:

 ```txt
 community <name> expression <expression> [exact]